-The W3C Director appoints (or re-appoints) a Chair (or more than one co-Chair) "Chair" for every Working
+The W3C Team appoints (or re-appoints) a Chair (or more than one co-Chair) for every Working

 Group and Interest Group ("Group").
 The Chair's primary role is to